a-mcego/gavel/README.md

 ## Format

 A pack of sentences always comes in a folder with audio files and *sentences.txt*.
-Each sentence is declared with a line that says 'line'.
+Each sentence is declared with a line that says 'sentence' (simple enough).

 The tags that *sentences.txt* contains;